mygulamali/gulamali.net/README.md

 ## Creating the favicon

+The source files for the favicon (`./source/favicon.ico`) can be found in the `./assets/favicon` directory.

-An SVG version of the favicon was created using [Inkscape].
-This was saved in the `./assets/favicon` directory together with PNG versions of the favicon at different sizes.
-This was converted into the `./source/favicon.ico` file using [Image Magick], as follows:
+The favicon can be created as an SVG using [Inkscape].
+This must be exported as a number of PNG files at different sizes.
+These can then be converted into an ICO file using [Image Magick]:

 `convert favicon-16.png favicon-32.png favicon-48.png favicon.ico`